Purinat33/itcs212_web-server/Documentation.md

     </li>
     <li>
         <strong>index.js</strong>
-        <p>The file starts by importing several required modules using the require function: express, session, method-override, path, morgan, dotenv, bcrypt, ejs, flash, body-parser, and cookie-parser.
+        <p>The file starts by importing several required modules using the require function: <code>express, session, method-override, path, morgan, dotenv, bcrypt, ejs, flash, body-parser,</code> and <code>cookie-parser</code>.
 The express module is used to create and configure the HTTP server, while the other modules are used for tasks like logging, session management, security, and handling HTTP requests.</p>
     <p>
     The file then defines a database connection using the db object exported from the database.js module, and exports the db object to allow other files to join and query the database.
     </p><p>